Session 3 is FULL

-Our training dates for 2018 can be found here
+Our updated sessions, including dates and class times can be found here

 TDTC is a volunteer run, not for profit club, founded in 1995 to address the